Explore this course:

 - The Science of Environmental Change

 This module gives students a critical understanding of the science behind historical and recent environmental change.
-The module covers the core debates in environmental change, the science behind these changes, methods for detecting environmental change, and the impacts of these changes.15 credits
+The module covers the core debates in environmental change, the science behind these changes, methods for detecting environmental change, and the impacts of these changes, and projected future changes.15 credits

 - Ideas and Practice in International Development

 This module introduces students to key theoretical debates in international development.
-Co-taught by the Departments of Geography, Politics, Urban Studies and Planning, Sociological Studies and the School of Health and Related Research (ScHARR), it takes an interdisciplinary approach to exploring how thinking about development has changed over time, and why it has changed.
+Co-taught by the Departments of Geography, Politics, Urban Studies and Planning, and Sociological Studies, it takes an interdisciplinary approach to exploring how thinking about development has changed over time, and why it has changed.
 The module also encourages students to think about the relationship between development theory and development practice.
-It is spread over two semesters, in order to maximise the synergies between the core content of this module and the various other core and optional modules that students will take across the year.30 credits
+It is spread over two semesters, in order to maximise the synergies between the core content of this module and the various other core and optional modules that students will take across the year.
+The first semester focuses on the overarching questions of how development has been understood and conceptualised from the colonial period to the present.
+The changing development paradigms presented through weekly lectures are explored in depth through fortnightly seminars, each of which focuses on a set of key questions about changing theoretical perspectives and their implications for policy.
+The second semester then shifts focus onto a set of critical issues for policy and practice, including (for example) global health, migration, technology, urbanization and development finance.
+The overall aim of the module is to build students' understanding of the origins of the idea of international development, changing debates about its meaning and purpose, and the implications of these for policy and practice.30 credits

 - Theory and Debates in Food Security and Food Justice